 FSTP-2 Open Call: “Validating the Framework”

 A total amount of 1.968.000 € will be allocated to this action, to cover all costs (travel, accommodation and use) experienced by Third Parties.
-There will be two funding modalities:
+There will be three funding modalities:

 - Option 1 (In situ experiments) max lump sum of € 60 k.
 Applicants should propose testing experiments to be conducted in one of the two EUROBENCH facilities (either Wearable Robots or Humanoids facility).
 The goal of the experiments should be to assess the performance of a real robotic system or control algorithm by using the EUROBENCH testbeds and software.